20jmeyer/iris-recognition/edp2139_jtm2217_nab2217_IrisRecognition.README.md

 ## Limitation(s) of the current design:

-Iris detection is not very smart due to the concentric circles assumption.
+Iris detection is not very smart due to the concentric circles assumption despite its performance being better than the threshold/edge detection/hough circles method.
 Currently, enhancement is pretty basic and does not account for reflections or eyelashes.
+Image enhancement also performed better just performing histogram equalization on the entire image rather than subtracting background illumination in 16x16 blocks and then histogram equalization on each 32x32 block.

 ## Improvements:

 We could make improvements on locating the iris using the same thresholding/Canny edge/Hough circle method with better parameters or improved image processing to help with the noise.
 Image enhancement could be further improved by accounting for reflections and eyelashes.
+Additionally finetuning the background illumination subtraction and then histogram equalization on the smaller blocks could be improved.
+Perhaps smaller blocks would perform better.

 ## Peer evaluation: